rap1ds/keyword/README.md

 Web application integration testing is usually done by threating the application as a black box which you interact through the browser.
 The test cases for integration tests contain a lot of repeating tasks, such as clicking an element or filling in a form, etc. These repearing tasks can be defined as a general purpose low-level keywords, such as `Click`, `Fill Input`, `Navigate To URL`, etc.

-Imaging you're testing a social media application.
+Imaging you're testing an application which has users and the users are able to send messages to each other.
 Your task is to test sending message from a user Jane to user David.

 First thing you have to do is to login as a Jane.
 This can be done by navigation to the login page (using `Navigate To URL`).
 Then you have to fill in user credentials (using `Fill Input`) and click login button (`Click`).
-And all these you can combine and create a new high-level keyword, `Login as`.
+You can combine all these and create a new high-level keyword, `Login as`.

 After that you'll do the messaging stuff, but then you need to assert that David really got the message.
 So how would you do that?
 Well, you can use the `Login as` keyword to login with David's account and see if the message arrived!